 Male wasps appear a week or two before females, and spend their time feeding at flowers or sap and establishing territories.
 They perch on vegetation or stones and make brief, hovering flights to inspect newcomers, including people, pets, and other wasps.
 Although these inspections may be intimidating, male wasps cannot sting.

-When females emerge, they mate once and then begin to prepare nest burrows, which can be up to 40 inches long and include about 16 individual chambers.
+When females emerge, they mate once and then begin to prepare nest burrows, which can be up to 40 inches deep and include about 16 individual chambers.
 One female wasp can excavate nearly a half-gallon of soil for a single burrow, and she makes about four burrows in her lifetime.
 She piles the tailings in a neat, U-shaped mound at the entrance of each burrow, and this soil can damage turf and other plants.

 Cicada killers are also beneficial, in that they hunt dog-day cicadas in the genus Tibicen.
 The cicadas are herbivores of deciduous trees.
 Adult female cicadas damage tree branches by laying eggs in them, while cicada nymphs develop underground while consuming sap from tree roots.